meenakshi-maker/Helpdesk/README.md

 # HelpdeDesk Management system
-# Description : It is a ticketing system that help user to create, resolve and display ticket statistics.
+# Description : It is a ticketing system that help user to create, resolve, display ticket statistics and printing tickets
 # Create tickets
 # Resolve tickets
 # display tickets